Optimised Fermion-Qubit Encodings for Quantum Simulation with Reduced Transpiled Circuit Depth: Conclusion

 \section{Conclusion}

 Our method exhibits consistent reduction in Pauli-weight and coefficient-scaled Pauli-weight for a variety of standard encodings.
-Further, we have demonstrated comparable or improved performance when applied to TTs derived from existing methods which optimise over the Hamiltonian.
+Further, we have demonstrated improved performance when TOPP-HATT is applied to TTs derived from existing methods which optimise over the Hamiltonian.
 The combination of our method with trees derived from device connectivity shows reduction in both costs.

-Applying our method as a pre-processing step for the Hamiltonian of water in the \emph{STO-3G} basis, before passing this to the qDRIFT algorithm at fixed evolution duration shows reductions on average of $27.7\%$ for the untranspiled circuit depth and $26.0\%$ for the transpiled circuit depth.
-We also see a constant reduction of circuit depth across all evolution durations studied by a similar factor.
+Applying our method as a pre-processing step for the Hamiltonian of water in the \emph{STO-3G} basis, before passing this to the qDRIFT algorithm at fixed evolution duration shows reductions in circuit depth by, on average, $24.7\%$ for the untranspiled case and $26.5\%$ for the transpiled case.
+We also see a reduction in circuit depth of $19.5\%$ over a larger range of evolution times.

 Given the general applicability and low classical resource cost of this method, we anticipate that its use will benefit a broad range of gate-based quantum simulation methods.